Advanced treatment for single ventricle defects in babies

 A single ventricle defect is a form of congenital heart disease, meaning a heart condition that children are born with.
 In babies with single ventricle defects, one of the lower heart chambers (ventricles) hasn't developed correctly, which prevents one or both ventricles from properly pumping oxygen-rich blood to the body.
 Single ventricle defects are serious conditions, but they are often spotted before birth and can be treated with a series of three operations.

-At the Children’s Hospital of New York, our experts have a reputation as leaders in pediatric cardiac surgery.
+At Children's Hospital of New York, our experts have a reputation as leaders in pediatric cardiac surgery.
 Our team is highly skilled in all three procedures used to treat single ventricle defects, with a track record of some of the best outcomes in the country.

 About Our Program